Cymbalta Tapering: Guidelines to Discuss With Your Physician

 There are 2 really important points when considering Cymbalta tapering.
 One is to only do it with the guidance and oversight of a knowledgeable, trusted medical professional, and the other is never to abruptly stop taking Cymbalta.
 Tapering Cymbalta can reduce the severity and longevity of the withdrawals.

 You can speak with your prescribing physician and request that they prescribe the lowest dose capsules to work with during the tapering Cymbalta process.
 In the case of Cymbalta, the lowest dosage is 20 mg light green capsules.
-Cymbalta is one of the more difficult antidepressants to withdraw from because of the nature of the capsule itself, which means you will have to count tiny beads, and because of the short half-life of only 12 hours.
-There are approximately 100 beads in each capsule of 20 mg.
-The faster a drug leaves the body, generally, the more impactful the withdrawal, and Cymbalta withdrawal can set in comparably fast.
+Cymbalta is one of the more difficult antidepressants to withdraw from, in part, because of the nature of the capsule itself, which means you will have to count tiny beads, and because of the short half-life of only 12 hours.
+Cymbalta is a delayed-release medication, which may further complicate matters.11 There are approximately 100 beads in each capsule of 20 mg.
+The faster a drug leaves the body, generally, the more impactful the withdrawal.
+Cymbalta withdrawal can set in faster than many other antidepressants.
 If the rapid onset of the withdrawal is too much for you, discuss with your physician using a Prozac crossover described after this section.

 Note: Serotonin syndrome requires immediate cessation in a medical setting.
-In all other cases, gradual and medically monitored Cymbalta tapering is best.1
+In all other cases, gradual and medically monitored Cymbalta tapering is best.1,12

 Discuss with your physician using Cymbalta 20 mg capsules.
 Generic brands may not work for this method.
 If you were not on brand name Cymbalta, and need to switch to it in order to do this taper, arrange to stay on the new version for a few weeks to ensure that you have properly acclimated to it.
 Switching to a new version, and then also starting a taper is not a good idea.